Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-models.md

 @if (winrt) {

 The [TypeReflectionFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory).[GetPropertyModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory.GetPropertyModels) method implementation uses reflection to locate properties on the data objects.
 For collection properties, the [CreateCollectionPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory.CreateCollectionPropertyModel) method is called to create an [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel).
 Otherwise, the [CreatePropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory.CreatePropertyModel) method is called to create an [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel).

 }

 @if (wpf) {

 The [TypeDescriptorFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory).[GetPropertyModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory.GetPropertyModels*) method implementation uses type descriptors to find property descriptors on the data objects.
 If a property descriptor is for a collection property, the [CreateCollectionPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory.CreateCollectionPropertyModel*) method is called to create an [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel).
 Otherwise, the [CreatePropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory.CreatePropertyModel*) method is called to create an [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel).

 }

 Next, if the request is made for a root data object, any additional explicitly-defined properties (via [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[Properties](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.Properties)) will be appended to the data model collection.

 If [categorization](categorization-and-sorting.md) is enabled (via [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[IsCategorized](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.IsCategorized)), then the [CategorizeDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase.CategorizeDataModels*) method is called.
 In that method, each of the properties in the data model collection is examined to see which category the property falls into.
-If no category is specified, a default `Misc` category is used.
-The final display name of this `Misc` category can be set with the [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[MiscCategoryName](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.MiscCategoryName) property.
+If no category is specified, a default `"Misc"` category is used.
+The final display name of this `"Misc"` category can be set with the [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[MiscCategoryName](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.MiscCategoryName) property.
 [ICategoryModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.ICategoryModel) objects are created as appropriate to contain each of the properties in the related category.
 The [CreateCategoryModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase.CreateCategoryModel*) method is called to create the [ICategoryModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.ICategoryModel) object.
 In scenarios where [category editors](category-editors.md) should be applied, the [CreateCategoryEditorModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase.CreateCategoryEditorModel*) method is called to create the [ICategoryEditorModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.ICategoryEditorModel) object.
 These category and category editor models are placed in a new top-level data model collection and they are what is returned by the [GetDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory.GetDataModels*) method.
 If categorization is not enabled, the original uncategorized property models are what would be returned by the [GetDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory.GetDataModels*) method instead.

 Finally, before the results are returned, the data model collection is [sorted](categorization-and-sorting.md) via a call to the [SortDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase.SortDataModels*) method.
-By default, the data models are sorted in order of sort importance (a [DataModelSortImportance](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataModelSortImportance) value), sort order (an integer), numeric display name index (if applicable and using format like `[0]`)), and finally display name.
+By default, the data models are sorted in order of sort importance (a [DataModelSortImportance](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataModelSortImportance) value), sort order (an integer), numeric display name index (if applicable and using format like `"[0]"`)), and finally display name.

 > [!NOTE]
 > All of the [DataFactoryBase](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase) methods described above are virtual and can be overridden in derived classes to customize or replace default functionality.

 ## Custom Data Factories

 Custom data factories can be written to tailor what is displayed by the property grid.
-Custom factories can populate the property grid using entries in a collection, xml document, or application settings.
-It is not limited to strictly properties.
+Custom factories can populate the property grid using entries in a collection, XML document, or application settings.
+It is not strictly limited to properties.

 A custom factory needs to implement [IDataFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory) and must be assigned to the [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[DataFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataFactory) property for it to be used.

 @if (winrt) {

 While it's generally easiest to inherit [TypeReflectionFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory) for your custom factory and to simply override its methods as appropriate, you could inherit the lower-level [DataFactoryBase](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase), or even implement [IDataFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory) completely yourself.

 }

 @if (wpf) {

 While it's generally easiest to inherit [TypeDescriptorFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory) for your custom factory and to simply override its methods as appropriate, you could inherit the lower-level [DataFactoryBase](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase), or even implement [IDataFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory) completely yourself.

 }